We may earn affiliate commissions for the recommended products. Learn more.

 KeePass has a strong password generator that’s highly customizable.
 You get nine toggles to enable and disable so you can choose the length, as well as the characters and symbols you want to be included.

-keepass password generator
+keepass password generating

 Keeper’s password manager still has plenty to offer.
 It gives you the option to choose the length of each password and to specify if you want it to include capital letters, numbers, and special characters.
 The maximum character length is an impressive 100 characters.

-keeper password generator
+keeper password generating

 Overall, Keeper’s password generator is quite easy to use and has enough customization for a strong password.
 Even though KeePass might not look like the most modern and user-friendly one, it’s highly customizable and takes the lead in this match.